openwallet-foundation/credo-ts/packages/question-answer/README.md

 </p>
 <br />

-Question Answer module for [Aries Framework JavaScript](https://github.com/hyperledger/aries-framework-javascript.git).
+Question Answer module for [Credo](https://github.com/hyperledger/aries-framework-javascript.git).
 Implements [Aries RFC 0113](https://github.com/hyperledger/aries-rfcs/blob/1795d5c2d36f664f88f5e8045042ace8e573808c/features/0113-question-answer/README.md).

 ### Installation

-Make sure you have set up the correct version of Aries Framework JavaScript according to the AFJ repository.
+Make sure you have set up the correct version of Credo according to the AFJ repository.
 To find out which version of AFJ you need to have installed you can run the following command.
 This will list the required peer dependency for `@credo-ts/core`.

 ```sh
 npm info "@credo-ts/question-answer" peerDependencies